 Be alert for ice on bridges, overpasses and in shaded areas where it can remain even after the sun comes out and temperatures warm.
-Black ice is invisible on the road, so always watch for sudden changes in roadsurface conditions.
+Black ice is invisible on the road, so always watch for sudden changes in road-surface conditions.
 There may be sharp transitions on the pavement from merely wet, to extremely icy.
-These changes occur most frequently on bridge decks, overpasses, high fills, in deep cuts, near snow fences or at the end of guardrails or med ian barriers.
+These changes occur most frequently on bridge decks, overpasses, high fills, in deep cuts, near snow fences or at the end of guardrails or median barriers.
 Thawing temperatures can leave a thin film of water over melting ice, making it even more hazardous.

-Getting your vehicle moving on snow and ice requires pointing front wheels straight ahead and carefully causing wheels to spin.
+Getting your vehicle moving on snow and ice requires pointing front wheels straight ahead and carefully accelerating.
+Using first gear in a standard transmission or low in an automatic can give you too much power, causing wheels to spin.
 Rely on second gear or "drive," in an automatic, for safer starts.